richo/groundstation/README.md

 2. `pip install -r requirements.txt`
 3. ???????
 4. profit!

+If not, you need:

+1. libgit2 from source.
+(OSX `brew install --HEAD libgit2`)
+2. groundstations's requirements, (`pip install -r requirements`).

+You probably want to install those requirements in a virtualenv.

 You'll almost certainly want to have a read of the [hacking document](HACKING.md), and checkout the other [misc hacking docs](HACKING/).